sramam/npm-run-batch/README.md

 `npm-run-batch` allows npm to be used as a build tool with a minimum of fuss.

-It's not uncommon to see npm run-scripts that look like te one below:
+It's not uncommon to see npm run-scripts that look like this:

     "prebuild": "npm run build:clean && npm run test", "build": "cross-env NODE_ENV=production webpack --config internals/webpack/webpack.prod.babel.js --color -p", "build:clean": "npm run test:clean && rimraf ./build",
     "build:dll": "node ./internals/scripts/dependencies.js",

-Spefically, look at all the `&&` embedded in there.
-They make creating and debugging these system harder.
+As project complexity grows, these become harder to comprehend and debug.

 To tackle this (and other things, but I never claim impartiality!), multiple build/automation tools have been craated [gulp](http://gulpjs.com/), [grunt](http://gruntjs.com/), [brunch](http://brunch.io/) and that is not even the whole [list](https://github.com/sindresorhus/awesome-nodejs#build-tools).